What Genre Do You Write?

-Everywhere, anywhere – ideas can come from all over; a photo, a news article, the snippet of a conversation, a dream, a lyric in a song, a mood you’re in, a creaking floorboard when you’re home alone, a moth dancing against the window and a million other places.
+Ideas can come from anywhere; a photo, a news article, the snippet of a conversation, a dream, a lyric in a song, a mood you’re in, a creaking floorboard when you’re home alone and a million other places.

 Writers tend to see the world a little differently, what others may see as normal or even mundane, a writer might see as the spark of an idea that then grows.

-I have found ideas in bizarrely random places – the idea itself might be a character trait or a fantastical monster… but from this one thing I have then built up worlds around them.
-In the end, the story may resemble very little from the original spark.
+I have found ideas in bizarrely random places – the idea itself might be a character trait or a fantastical monster… but from this one thing,

 It is NEVER a good idea to base characters on real people, this can cause problems and even legal issues.